 Started as Cinevator, Piql was founded in 2002 in Drammen, Norway, to address the growing need of long-term data preservation with a radical new approach.
 For such requirement, I understand you need a media that lasts long, very long, a format on it, some elements to generate data and read them later and guarantee that this access will be possible in the future.
 The goal is to preserve data over several hundreds years later with favorable climate condition.
 And even if many of us know that one of media could be tape or other storage flavors, very often a technology refresh is mandatory every few years and it creates some complexity over time.
 So Piql is a technology provider developing archive product that can be used within a corporation.
 They also added an optional vaulting service in a unique place on the planet still based on their solution.

+Let's summarize a few informations about their products.
 In their search of a media, Piql engineers eliminate magnetic media as it is sensitive to radioactivity and of course magnetic sources.
 This could impact the duration of the data on the media as the media itself could suffer from some damages.
 They decided to use a ultra-high resolution nano-film, in a 35mm format, optimized for data preservation.
 Tested by official verification processes, that film has more than 500 years of projected life without any need to refresh or jump to a new media.
 It is also offline, key attribute with the current ransomware pressure, immutable and as mentioned is a permanent medium.
 They encode data with a specific process of their own, and generate very dense QR codes in 4 levels of grey with 8 millions pixels per frame all encapsulated in open source TAR sessions.
 Each PiqlFilm has a capacity of 120GB.

 Speaking during the event with Rena Bjerkerstand, founder and managing director of Piql, I learned that the AWA was inspired by the Global Seed Vault project started in 2008 that used coal mine #7 a few hundreds meters from the airport well below the permafrost in a very stable location with specific temperature, humidity, sismic and others characteristics.
 Piql has imagined a similar approach to store and preserve digital data over long time with a special approach.
 They use also a coal mine, in that case mine #3, with a special zone in it, completely remodeled we mean reshaped to host a container, similar to cargo ones, and inside in a hermetic bag, the PiqlFilm placed in the reel and in a PiqlBox.
 External recognition of the data entity is made with metadata written in the box itself as it is shown below with GitHub examples.